newsuk/times-components/packages/ad/README.md

 To test Ads in general, follow below steps:

-1. Goto page where you want to test, and open the console
+1. Goto page where you want to test, and open the console.
-2. Type `googletag.openConsole();` on the console, this will open a DFP console on the page and will display all the info about the ads on the page
+2. Type `googletag.openConsole();` on the console, this will open a DFP console on the page and will display all the info about the ads on the page.
-3. To look for all Ad slots on the page use `googletag.pubads().getSlots();`
+3. To look for all Ad slots on the page use `googletag.pubads().getSlots();`.
 4. On the network panel, filter for ads?, this is the ad request that gpt makes to DFP with all the relevant config.
-5. In the ads request, the config is sent as query params, the cust_params key has the page level config values and prev_scp has the slot level config values.
+5. In the ads request, the config is sent as query params, the `cust_params` key has the page level config values and `prev_scp` has the slot level config values.
-6. On the network panel, filter for grapeshot, the second request has the key values that we get from grapeshot
+6. On the network panel, filter for grapeshot, the second request has the key values that we get from grapeshot.

 ## Header bidding